Mid adult woman driving a car with her husband at city

 3. Cutting unnecessary expenses and taking on another job could help you save for your car more quickly.

-Whether you’re upgrading your ride or purchasing your first vehicle, buying a new car requires thoughtful research and planning.
-While a credit card could help you earn rewards on gas or maintenance needs, you typically finance your car through a car dealership.
+While a credit card could help you earn rewards on gas or maintenance needs, most people finance a vehicle purchase through a car dealership or bank.
 Before you take the leap, it can be helpful to determine your down payment and develop a budget for your monthly car-related expenses.
 Read on for effective ways to save for a new vehicle that can help meet your needs without breaking your budget.

 See if you're pre-approved